It is not quite the epitome of a slot canyon that the name might suggest, but Crack Canyon

 Photographs8 views of Crack Canyon

-The side road crosses the stony streambed several times as it descends towards the huge, multi-colored cliffs of the San Rafael Reef.
+The side road, inside the reef, crosses the stony streambed several times as it descends towards the huge, multi-colored cliffs of the San Rafael Reef.
 Purple, green, white and red are the dominant colours, of both the rocks at the base of the cliffs and the sand dunes beneath, which are part of the uranium-bearing Chinle Formation.
 The track extends for about 1.5 miles, almost to the beginning of the canyon proper.
 A signpost marks the edge of the Crack Canyon Wilderness Study Area - beyond here all mechanised transport is forbidden though soon after a small dryfall would prevent any such access.

 Downstream of this ledge the canyon has some pleasant sunny, sandy passages then it constricts just before the first of the three slot-like stretches, between which are wider parts with no shade.
 The first begins after a chokestone and a 10 foot drop - a few hundred yards of medium depth narrows, quite straight and with the delicately potmarked walls characteristic of this region.
 The cliffs become higher before the second section, a narrower canyon through very angular rocks made of many thin strata, and which has several minor dryfalls, some pools and patches of clayish mud.